 Due to its strength and resistance to weather damage, there are a number of applications that corten lends itself well to.

-It is ideally suited for container supplies, as it ensures the container has longevity.
+It is ideally suited for shipping containers, as it ensures the container has longevity.
 As the oxidised layer forms, it protects the steel box and prevents the unit from becoming damaged no matter whether it’s on a cargo vessel at sea or being used outdoors as a storage unit.

 The steel is easily modified too, so containers made from corten are a great base for conversion projects as it can be cut down, painted and can withstand having fixtures added, such as doors and windows, without compromising the structural integrity.